AzielLans/Sky-Cloud-Backup/README.md

 - Continue what you're doing, using Always on top checkbox.
 - Save it later, using Minimize to tray Check box.
 - Start the app with Windows

+# Contributing
+Welcome to report bugs, improve code quality or submit a new feature.
+For more information, see [contributing guidelines](CONTRIBUTING.md).

+# Pictures

 # Backup Your World/s.
 ![m2](https://user-images.githubusercontent.com/100028421/154808333-fac019da-a177-4d4b-a87b-13fd62895f7d.png)